 Travel insurance is an essential of any holiday, and yet so many of us still go abroad without it.
-Some people find it too expensive or just too confusing to deal with, others assume that their EHIC card will cover any medical needs they have while away, and some just seem prepared to take the risk.
-The reality is that travel insurance is just as essential as your passport or luggage, and it’s not a huge expense compared with the costs you could be left with if you get ill or injure yourself while on holiday.
+Some people find it too expensive or just too confusing to deal with, and some seem prepared to take the risk that they won’t need it.
+The reality is that travel insurance is just as essential as your passport or luggage, and it’s not a huge expense compared with the costs you could be left with if you injure yourself while on holiday or test positive for Covid.
 Follow our guide to make sure you’re covered for your holiday!

-Many people think that their EHIC card is a substitute for travel insurance if they’re in an EU country, but your EHIC can only help you in medical emergencies and even then does not guarantee free treatment.
-In fact your EHIC only entitles you to the same treatment as a citizen of that country – if they get free medical care then you will too, but in a country where medical care isn’t free you will have to pay the same rates.
+Many people think that their GHIC card is a substitute for travel insurance if they’re in an EU country, but your GHIC can only help you in medical emergencies and even then does not guarantee free treatment.
+In fact your GHIC only entitles you to the same treatment as a citizen of that country – if they get free medical care then you will too, but in a country where medical care isn’t free you will have to pay the same rates.

 Travel insurance varies depending on what kind of policy you get, but even the most basic policy should cover injury or illness, lost luggage, cancellation, flight delays and personal liability (if someone makes a claim against you).
 Many insurance companies also offer a 24-hour helpline, so you have someone you can call for help and advice if you get into difficulty.

 Excess: The excess is how much you have to pay yourself before the insurance company put their contribution in – for example if you made a claim for £200 and the excess on your policy was £50, you would have to pay £50 yourself and the insurance company would pay the additional £150.
 The cheapest policies generally have the highest excesses, so take this into account when choosing yours.